-Dr. Christoph Matulla did his undergraduate work in theoretical Physics and this PhD in Climate Research.
-Before he was appointed to a position at ZAMG and responsible of starting a group in climate modelling (2007–now) he worked at GKSS close to Hamburg (2002-2004) and Environment Canada in Toronto (2005-2007).
-He is an university teacher (University of Vienna, University of Salzburg, BOKU in Vienna), has coordinated and participated in quite some national/international projects.
-Among his honors there is the Schinze price 2008 which is made every fifth year and contains a certificate and a substantial sum of money.
+Priv.-Doz.
+Mag.
+Dr. Christoph Matulla did his undergraduate work in theoretical Physics (nuclear physics) and this PhD in Climate Research.
+Before he was appointed to a position at ZAMG where he leads the Climate Impact Team (CIT at the climate research branch) he worked at the GKSS (now: HZG) close to Hamburg (2002-2004) and Environment Canada at the headquarters in Toronto (2005-2007).
+He is an university teacher (University of Vienna, University of Salzburg, University of Graz, BOKU in Vienna), has coordinated and participated in various national/international projects, published about 30 peer-reviewed papers in international journals and two books.
+Among his honors there is the Schinze price 2008 which is awarded every fifth year, contains a certificate and a substantial sum of money.

 Konrad Andre is a Research Assistant at the ZAMG (since 2005) and works as an expert in climate research and climate variability with particular interest in city climate modeling.
 He studied meteorology at the University of Vienna and participated in a number of successful national/international projects.
 His research interests are: regional climate analysis, data quality control, data homogenization, statistical methods, and extreme value statistics.